MehdiK/MaintainableUiTesting/readme.md

 You can see the complete code for `Page` and `RegisterPage` classes [here](https://github.com/MehdiK/MaintainableUiTesting/blob/master/src/MvcMusicStore.FunctionalTests/Framework/Page.cs) and [here](https://github.com/MehdiK/MaintainableUiTesting/blob/master/src/MvcMusicStore.FunctionalTests/PageObjects/RegisterPage.cs).

-#### Don't stop at page object
-Some web pages are very big and complex.
-Earlier I said test code is code and we should treat it as such.
-We normally break big and complex web pages into smaller and in some cases reusable (partial) components.
-This allows us to compose a web page from smaller more manageable components.
-We should do the same for our tests.
-To do this we can use Page Components.

-A Page Component is pretty much like a Page Object: it's a class that encapsulates interaction with some elements on a page.
-The difference is that it interacts with a small part of a web page: it models a user control or a partial view if you will.
-A good example for a page component is a menu bar.
-A menu bar usually appears on all pages of a web application.
-You don't really want to keep repeating the code required to interact with the menu in every single page object.
-Instead you can create a menu page component and use it from your page objects.
-You could also use page components to deal with grids of data on your pages, and to take it a step further the grid page component itself could be composed of grid row page components.
-In the case of Mvc Music Store we could have a `TopMenuComponent` and a `SideMenuComponent` and use them from our `HomePage`.

-Like in your web application, you could also create a, say, `LayoutPage` page object which models your layout/master page and use that as a superclass for all your other page objects.
-I guess a good rule of thumb would be to have a page component per partial view, a layout page object per layout and a page object per web page.
-That way you know your test code is as granualar and well composed as your code.

 ### Strongly Typed Page Object
 We resolved procedural issues with the brittle test which made the test more readable, modular, DRYer and effectively maintainable.
 There is one last issue we didn't fix: there is still a lot of magic strings everywhere.
 The name of the fields are hardcoded in the page objects.
 Not quite a nightmare but still an issue we could fix.
 Enter Strongly Typed Page Objects!